-Fletcher is currently full for the august 2017-July 2018 membership year.
+Fletcher has two rooms available for the august 2017-July 2018 membership year.

 - Off-street car parking, indoor bike parking